KxSystems/docs/docs/ref/exit.md

 ---
-title: exit – Reference – KDB-X and q documentation
+title: exit – Reference – kdb+ and q documentation
-description: exit is a control word that terminates a KDB-X process with a specified exit code.
+description: exit is a control word that terminates a kdb+ process with a specified exit code.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `exit`